citp/privacy-policy-historical/k/ka/kam/kamcord.com.md

-> *The following text is extracted and transformed from the kamcord.com privacy policy that was archived on 2012-10-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121014110631id_/http%3A//kamcord.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kamcord.com privacy policy that was archived on 2013-05-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130516003357id_/http%3A//kamcord.com/privacy) for the most accurate reproduction.*

 # Kamcord | Privacy

-This Privacy Policy was last updated on August 12, 2012.
+This Privacy Policy was last updated on January 22, 2013.

 **Our Policy:**